EtiNL/Evolution_generated_images/README.md

-# generation process of starry night:
+# generation process of Starry Night:
  https://youtu.be/b_EqgPfkqOU

 # generation of Antibes Paul Signac: